-This post, my first for 2014 is a little indulgent , but hey ho, it’s holiday season and I thought it would be fun to do a round up of some of the things I have been cooking over Christmas.
-Just in case you haven’t seen enough food over the last week or so.
+This post, my first for 2014 is a little indulgent, but hey ho, it is holiday season and I thought it would be fun to do a round up of some of the things I have been cooking over Christmas.
+Just in case you haven’t seen enough food over the last week or so!

-This is the stuff that really makes the holiday season special, and much of it, as in life, has centred around the preparation and enjoyment of food.
-Rolling out dough and cutting out shapes with my almost-2-year-old, watching her delight in sprinkling the counter top (and anything within a one meter radius) with flour, proudly showing me the star she has cut out and decorating it with sesame seeds.
+This is the stuff that really makes the holiday season special and much of it, as in my life, has centred around the preparation and enjoyment of food.
+Rolling out dough and cutting out shapes with my almost two year old, watching her delight in sprinkling the counter top (and anything within a one meter radius) with flour, proudly showing me the star that she has cut out and decorating it with sesame seeds.
 Doubling over in laughter over something probably quite silly but completely hilarious with my sister as we finish last minute Christmas dinner preparations.
-Sitting on the lounge floor watching a traditional Christmas movie with hubby as we wrap and fill our home-made crackers.
-The food may be tasty, but for me, this is the good stuff.
+Sitting on the lounge floor on a December evening watching a traditional Christmas movie with hubby as we wrap and fill our home made Christmas crackers.
+The food may be tasty but for me, this is the good stuff.

 Let’s not forget the snacks and the baking!
-I loved making these delicious canapés: I adapted this recipe for festive crostini made with cream cheese, feta, sun-dried tomatoes, olives and parsley.
-I also whipped up a batch of cheese star biscuits and they were a hit with pre-dinner drinks!
-Also in the oven this week – tree-shaped cinnamon sugar cookies, spiced cookies and banana and date muffins.
+On the canapé side I adapted this recipe for festive crostini made with cream cheese, feta, sun dried tomatoes, olives and parsley.
+I also whipped up a batch of cheese star biscuits and they were a hit with pre-dinner drinks.
+Other things that came out of the oven this week included tree-shaped cinnamon sugar cookies, spiced cookies and banana and date muffins.

 What were your favourite Christmas and party dishes this Festive Season?
 I’d love to hear from you!

 Before I sign off, I’d like to wish each and every one of you a very Happy New Year.
 Let’s make it a good one, yes? x